 Chemical suits – part 1

-SATRA can test and certify chemical suits to meet the PPE Directive.
-David McKeown reports.
+SATRA can test and certify chemical suits to meet the European PPE Regulation.

 Disposable chemical suits are widely used in many industries.
 They are light in weight, pose little ergonomic burden and can be disposed of if contaminated, but will protect against a light chemical mist or spray, or ingress of solid particulates.

-Disposable chemical suits are commonly referred to as type 5 or 6 suits: a type 5 suit meets EN ISO 13982-1 – protective clothing against solid particulates; a type 6 suit meets EN 13034 – protective clothing against chemical mists/sprays.
+Disposable chemical suits are commonly referred to as type 5 or 6 suits: a type 5 suit meets EN ISO 13982-1 – 'Protective clothing against solid particulates' and a type 6 suit meets EN 13034 – 'Protective clothing against liquid chemicals'.
 Often the same suit will protect against both hazards.

 EN ISO 13982-1:2004+A1:2010 and EN 13034:2005+A1:2009 were published as European standards and it is expected that manufacturers and suppliers will want to have their products tested and CE marked using these standards for the European market.
 Materials from both suit types must be subjected to a range of physical and chemical tests.
 There are also specified whole suit tests.

-As a Notified Body and test house, SATRA is able to coordinate the testing and certification of these products against the European Personal Protective Equipment (PPE) Directive.
-Manufacturers and suppliers should be aware that these products are categorised as Complex PPE by the directive.
+As a Notified Body and test house, SATRA is able to coordinate the testing and certification of these products against the European Personal Protective Equipment (PPE) Regulation.
+Manufacturers and suppliers should be aware that these products are categorised as 'Category III PPE' by the regulation.
 It is essential, therefore, that the suits are subject to a type examination before being placed on the market.
-In addition, following certification, the production of these products must be subject to ongoing conformity checks by a Notified Body under article 11 of the PPE Directive.
+In addition, following certification, the production of these products must be subject to ongoing conformity checks by a Notified Body under either Modules C2 or D of the PPE Regulation.